Juvenile idiopathic arthritis

-Juvenile idiopathic arthritis (JIA) is the most common, chronic rheumatic disease of childhood, affecting approximately 16 to 150 out of 100,000 children.
-Juvenile, in this context, refers to disease onset before 16 years of age, while idiopathic refers to a condition with no defined cause, and arthritis is inflammation within the joint.
+Juvenile idiopathic arthritis (JIA), formerly known as juvenile rheumatoid arthritis (JRA), is the most common chronic rheumatic disease of childhood, affecting approximately 3.8 to 400 out of 100,000 children.
+Juvenile refers to disease onset before 16 years of age, while idiopathic refers to a condition with no defined cause, and arthritis is inflammation within the joint.

 JIA is an autoimmune, noninfective, inflammatory joint disease, the cause of which remains poorly understood.
 It is characterised by chronic joint inflammation.
-JIA is a subset of childhood arthritis, but unlike other, more transient forms of childhood arthritis, JIA persists for at least six weeks, and in some children is a lifelong condition.
-It differs significantly from forms of arthritis commonly seen in adults (osteoarthritis, rheumatoid arthritis), in terms of cause, disease associations, and prognosis.
+JIA is a subset of childhood arthritis, but unlike other, more transient forms of childhood arthritis, JIA is a lifelong condition with relapse of disease after treatment discontinuation being common.
+JIA has clinical and pathologic correlates to adult inflammatory and auto-immune arthritis, with the diseases believed to exist on a continuum from childhood to adulthood.
+There are six biologically and clinically distinct forms of JIA: oligoarticular JIA, rheumatoid factor negative polyarticular JIA, rheumatoid factor positive polyarticular JIA, enthesitis related arthritis, psoriatic JIA and systemic JIA.
+A definitive diagnostic test for JIA is lacking, diagnosis is made clinically by a combination of laboratory and clinical factors.
+Cancer and other auto-immune or inflammatory conditions are usually considered.

 The prognosis for children with JIA has improved dramatically over recent decades, particularly with the introduction of biological therapies and a shift towards more aggressive treatment strategies.
 JIA treatment aims for normal physical and psychosocial functioning, which is an achievable goal for some children with this condition.